-

 A small, pacey forward Tom Bradshaw caught the eye as a youthful member of the Aberystwyth Town squad during the 2008-09 season.

-By the end of the 2011-12 season Tom have scored ten goals in 40 outings for Salop and had been linked with moves to Championship sides.
 He had also been capped by Wales at Under 19 & 21 age groups.

 Kaid Mohammed